 They explained there would be Cycle A and Cycle B.

-Cycle A I would have to come in once after this induction phase, I’d have to come to the hospital every month for four to five days to get all of these drugs.
+Cycle A, I would have to come in once after this induction phase.
+I’d have to come to the hospital every month for 4 to 5 days to get all of these drugs.

 Shaving your head

 At that point, I just made the decision of shaving my head because I knew, personally, that I could not take seeing my hair fall out in clumps.
 That process would be harder for me.

 I had my husband come to the hospital with his clippers and shave my head in my hospital room.

 I literally told him, “Today they told me that starting on Monday, the therapy I’m going to start is going to take my hair out.
 I can’t do that.
 That’s going to break me down.
 Can you just come shave my head?
 Because I don’t want the patches.
 I don’t want to look like that.
 It’s going to make me look sick.
 I don’t want to look like that.
 I’m still doing live videos on Facebook and all types of stuff.
 I don’t want patches in my head.
 Please come cut my hair.”